ja11sop/cuppa/README.md

   * provide a clear structure for extending the facilities offered by **construct**
   * provide a clear vocabulary for building projects
   * codify Scons best practices into **construct** itself so that users just need to call appropriate methods knowing that **construct** will do the right thing with their intent
   * provide a framework that allows experts to focus on providing facilities for others to use.
 Write once, use everywhere.
-For example one person who know how best to make [boost](http://www.boost.org/) available as a dependency can manage that dependency and allow others to use it seamlessly.
+For example one person who knows how best to make [boost](http://www.boost.org/) available as a dependency can manage that dependency and allow others to use it seamlessly.

 ## Reference